jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     mkdir src tests

-* then add empty files for the project
+* then add empty files

   - first an empty file that will hold the source code for the program